Skip to main content

 2

-Copy the key from Supabase dashboard → Settings → API
+Copy it fresh from Supabase dashboard → Settings → API

 3